 The iconic ring quickly became the highest-earning item of the All In Challenge, finishing with a winning bid of $1,025,000.
 All proceeds went towards providing food to those in need – children, elderly and frontline heroes.

 Patriots Donate Road Trip Experience to All In Challenge

-Following Kraft's Super Bowl LI Ring donation, the Patriots also joined the All In Challenge by offering up a unique road trip experience to the highest bidder.
-The winner and a guest will fly to an away game of their choice on the Patriots team plane, stay at the team hotel, meet Patriots players the night before the game, watch pregame warm-ups from the team bench area and receive a game ball to take home.
-All proceeds raised will benefit non-profits like Meals on Wheels, World Central Kitchen, No Kid Hungry and Feeding America.
+Following Kraft's Super Bowl LI Ring donation, the Patriots also joined the All In Challenge by offering up a unique road trip experience.
+The winner and a guest will fly to a future away game of their choice on the Patriots team plane, stay at the team hotel, meet Patriots players the night before the game, watch pregame warm-ups from the team bench area and receive a game ball to take home.
+All proceeds raised benefitted non-profits like Meals on Wheels, World Central Kitchen, No Kid Hungry and Feeding America.

-In order to continue supporting our healthcare heroes and first responders, the Patriots and Revolution Foundations pledged 100 percent of all donations in the month of April to the purchase of additional medical supplies in the fight against COVID-19.
+In order to continue supporting our healthcare heroes and first responders following the delivery of 1.8 million masks from China, the Patriots and Revolution Foundations pledged 100 percent of all donations in the month of April 2020 to the purchase of additional medical supplies in the fight against COVID-19.
 In total, fans raised $179,370, which purchased nearly 17,000 Level 3-4 medical gowns.
-These gowns are being distributed to hospitals, healthcare facilities and local boards of health across the Commonwealth of Massachusetts that MEMA has determined to be most in need.
+These gowns were then distributed to hospitals, healthcare facilities and local boards of health across the Commonwealth of Massachusetts that MEMA determined to be most in need.